joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6086092/2025/01/24/matheus-cunha-wolves-future-update/

 **Meta to Increase Spending to $65 Billion This Year in A.I.
 Push**\
-`Much of the investment will go into increasing the company’s footprint in data centers, which provide the computing power that A.I. products and algorithms require.`\
+`Much of the capital investment, a big jump from 2024, will fund expansion of Meta’s data centers, which provide the computing power needed by A.I. products and algorithms.`\
 https://nytimes.com/2025/01/24/technology/meta-data-center.html

 **Man Utd make €30m offer for Lecce's Dorgu**\